splunk/addonfactory-ucc-generator/docs/advanced/sub_description.md

   "title": "Example Input One",
   "entity": [],
   "subDescription": {
-    "text": "Ingesting data from to Splunk Cloud?</br>Read our [[blogPost]] to learn more about Data Manager and it's availability on your Splunk Cloud instance.", "links": [
+    "text": "Ingesting data from to Splunk Cloud?\nRead our [[blogPost]] to learn more about Data Manager and it's availability on your Splunk Cloud instance.", "links": [
       {
         "slug": "blogPost",